top of page

 Veterinary physiotherapy is a specialised field of veterinary medicine that uses physical therapy techniques to help animals recover from injuries, surgeries, or chronic conditions, and to improve their overall well-being.
 It involves a variety of methods, including manual therapy, therapeutic exercises, and electrotherapies to enhance mobility, reduce pain, and promote healing

-Why choose Physio?
+Why Physio?

 • Performance & Prevention Tool - Physio helps maintain suppleness, balance, and performance in competition horses — and prevents injuries through early detection of asymmetries or stiffness.